 Unravelling the Oil Crash of 2016: Causes, Impacts, and Lessons Learned

-The year 2015 proved to be challenging for speculators attempting to time the oil markets.
+The year 2015 proved challenging for speculators attempting to time the oil markets.
 Oil consistently pierced through each support level, reminiscent of a hot knife slicing through butter.
 Despite occasional glimpses of a potential rally, it would inevitably fade, causing oil prices to drift lower.
-In a previous article from November of the previous year, we emphasised that oil would need to achieve a weekly close above $50 to signal the possibility of higher prices.
+In a previous article from November of the last year, we emphasised that oil would need to achieve a weekly close above $50 to signal the possibility of higher prices.
 Unfortunately, it failed to meet this requirement and continued its descent.
 When oil closed below $32 on a weekly basis, it nullified any minor bullish indications it had exhibited in 2015.

 The question arises: Is oil on the verge of establishing a bottom, or will it disappoint once again and descend to new lows?
 There is a common belief that low prices can only be cured by even lower prices and vice versa.
 With that in mind, we anticipate one final wave of selling before oil reaches its bottom and commences a gradual upward trend.
-However, we do not anticipate any abrupt upward reversals unless the tensions between Iran and Saudi Arabia escalate to the point of triggering a new war.
+However, we do not expect any abrupt upward reversals unless the tensions between Iran and Saudi Arabia escalate to the point of triggering a new war.

-According to the IEA, oil demand for 2016 is expected to remain almost unchanged from 2015.
+According to the IEA, oil demand 2016 is expected to remain almost unchanged from 2015.
 In 2015, it stood at 96.43 million barrels per day (Mb/d); in 2016, it is expected to be 96.49 Mb/d.

 From Boom to Bust: Exploring the Factors Behind the 2016 Oil Crash